sohamsshah/Geeky-Band/README.md

 ---

 ### Programmer's Piano
 > It is a simple JS-based web application to play Piano.
 Can be played by mouseclicks or by Keyboard.
-README file is provided in the folder of this repository.

 ### Coder's Drum
 > It is a web application to play Drumkit.
 Can be played by mouseclicks or by Keyboard keys.